 This was it.

 As she reached the Primal Cairn, the obsidian shards seemed to groan.
-A rhythmic, tectonic thrum vibrated through the soles of her feet, climbing up her legs until her very teeth ached with the frequency of the earth.
-The professor held out the blade, catching the dim Highland light.
-It was ancient, cold, and smelled faintly of iron and old rain.
+A rhythmic, tectonic thrum vibrated through the soles of her loafers, climbing up her legs until her very teeth ached with the frequency of the earth.
+The professor held out the blade, catching the cloud-covered Highland light.

 “Hand,” the professor commanded.

-Gwen didn’t flinch.
-She offered her palm as if she were offering a gift she knew the stone was worthy of.
-The obsidian edge slid across her skin, a sharp, cold bite that brought a single, dark bead of O’Dorchaidhe blood to the surface.
-She turned her hand over, watching the drop fall into a jagged, bottomless groove in the stone.
+Gwen offered her palm as if it were a gift.
+The obsidian edge slid across her skin—a sharp, cold bite.
+She watched a single, dark bead of O’Dorchaidhe blood fall into a jagged, bottomless groove in the stone.

 For a heartbeat, the world stopped breathing.
 The wind died.
 The Highland mist froze in mid-air.